-Task Description Deliverables Budg et & Completion Date 1 Administration Administrative Deliverables \$ 3,000 1.1 Provide a summary to the AMBAG Board of Directors on activities Board memos, agenda and minutes Monthly that have come through the clearinghouse since the previous board meeting.
+Tasks & Deliverables Task Description Deliverables Budge et & Completion Date 1 Administration Administrative Deliverables \$ 3,000 1.1 Provide a summary to the AMBAG Board of Directors on activities Board memos, agenda and minutes Monthly that have come through the clearinghouse since the previous board meeting.
 2 Planning Planning Deliverables \$ 4,000 2.1 Review environmental documents for consistency with regional Correspondence Weekly plans.
-Provide feedback to lead agencies about developments tha t will impact the regional transportation system and information sharing with partner agencies will be addressed through regional coordination and liaison work elements.
+Provide feedback to lead agencies about developments that will impact the regional transportation system and information sharing with partner agencies will be addressed through regional coordination and liaison work elements.
 3 Data Gathering and Analysis Data Gathering and Analysis Deliverables \$ 3,000 3.1 Continuously track projects in a regional database for the Access database updated weekly Weekly purposes of examining land use in the region.
-3.2 Collect data from project proponents and summarize data for Correspondence Weekly reports. • 4 Coordination Coordination Deliverables \$0 4.1 None None n/a 5 Public Participation Public Participation Deliverables \$ 2,000 5.1 Disseminate information to the general public and policy makers on projects that are subject to CEQA.
-Reports summarizing projects received by the clearinghouse Bi-monthly
+3.2 Collect data from project proponents and summarize data for Correspondence Weekly reports. · • 4 Coordination Coordination Deliverables \$0 4.1 None None n/a 5 Public Participation Public Participation Deliverables \$ 2,000 5.1 Disseminate information to the general public and policy makers Reports summarizing projects received by the clearinghouse Bi-monthly on projects that are subject to CEQA.